Tsurei/GitWikiGroup2/index.md

 ## Additional Resources

-Explore my [resume](./resume) for a detailed overview of my skills and experience.
-For a comprehensive list of project URLs and additional information, visit the [Links & Resume](./links-and-resume) page.
+For a comprehensive list of project URLs and additional information, visit the [Links & Resume](docs/Resume.html) page.

 Feel free to contact me for collaboration opportunities or provide feedback.
 Let's continue shaping the future of gaming together!